Azalea Park, San Diego

-Climate

-Azalea Park Neighborhood enjoys a very moderate climate, avoiding the overcast conditions along the coast and the extreme heat of the inland areas.
-A strong "ocean" breeze helps to keep Azalea Park cool in the summer due to its location at the edge of the plateau.

-History

-Azalea Park was once, and still is "officially" known as Lexington Park.
-Azalea Park was a real estate subdivision, and in the mid-1980s the Lexington Park Neighborhood Association decided to begin using Azalea Park to refer to themselves.
-The Lexington Park Neighborhood Association soon disbanded due to members moving, dying, or otherwise losing interest.

-In 1993, the newly formed Azalea Park Neighborhood Association began a decades-long campaign to recruit LGBT residents to Azalea Park to begin the transformation of the area from a crime-ridden area filled with drug houses and gangs into a family-friendly neighborhood.

-Many residents have been in the community for 50 years or more.
-A large percentage of the homes in Azalea Park are owner-occupied.
-New arrivals have significantly improved both the physical appearance and the community spirit here.

-"Project Clean leader Linda Pennington and her husband, Mark, moved to Azalea Park a decade ago from the Hillcrest neighborhood, the center of San Diego's gay community.
-The Penningtons had watched the gentrification that occurred in Hillcrest when gays and lesbians began buying homes.
-'The gays rescued Hillcrest, and we hope they can help do the same far Azalea Park,' said Mark Pennington, a computer program administrator for AT&T. 'We know that gays are good neighbors, they take care of their property and they're community minded.'"

 "In 1994, resident activist Linda Pennington sat on her porch after a Saturday of painting over graffiti with her husband and a few neighbors and remarked how great it would be if members of the San Diego gay community would move in.
 She had observed that Hillcrest, a neighborhood in San Diego popular with homosexual couples, seemed to suddenly prosper and thrive.
 That was the start of an effort to target market a group of potential homeowners that has been 'wildly successful,' said Pennington, whose efforts sent her and other residents to Gay Pride marches to set up booths and actively recruit homosexuals to move to Azalea Park.
 They made a match between having not-so-great schools but a good housing stock and the thought that if they offered an environment that was welcoming to this particular population — households with no children and reasonably high incomes — it could have a revitalizing effect on the neighborhood."